visualstuart/WpfDotNetFx461FeatureFlags/ReadMe.md

 * `ICustomContextAccessor`/`CustomContextAccessor` provides access to a custom user.
 * `CustomTargetingContextAccessor` provides access to the custom targeting context for feature filtering.

+If the user identity is passed in a regular targeting context, most of these custom context types wouldn't be necessary.

 # Azure App Configuration